JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

 We've determined which profile we're going to scan with and what the profile actually does.
-Before actually creating the scan, we also need to think about settings of the scan - how often we want to run it, what amout of storage to dedicate to the scan results and so on.
+Before actually creating the scan, we also need to think about settings of the scan - how often we want to run it, what amount of storage to dedicate to the scan results, and so on.
 This is what the `ScanSetting` object is for.
 Let's see an example:
 ```
 apiVersion: compliance.openshift.io/v1alpha1